Benjamin-Owusu/Benjamin-Owusu/README.md

 ### 💧 About me in 30 seconds 💧
 - I hold a PhD in Economics
 - I am currently a post-doctoral researcher
-- I apply statistics and econometrics to macro and micro datasets
+- I apply statistics and econometrics to solve problems
+- I am also interested in applying causal inference techniques to solve problems
 - I have skills in analyzing time series, cross sectional and  panel data analysis

 ###  📚🧠Core competencies  🧠 📚